Ezku/coffee-injector/README.markdown

 up your resources and resolve their dependencies, then get out of the way.
 You get a way to configure your application in one place.
-Because of the asynchronous nature of node.js, a sprinkle of Promises is added on top, but that is the gist of it.
+Because of the asynchronous nature of node.js, a sprinkle of Promises is added on top, but that is the extent of it.
 No bells and whistles.

-# Usage
+# Features and usage

 ## Describing resources and using them